Federal Criminal Defense in South Carolina: Frequently Asked Questions

 Federal prosecutors move quickly and rarely drop charges without a strong legal strategy in place.

 It depends.
 Cooperation (e.g., proffer sessions) can reduce charges or sentences — but can also harm your case if not handled carefully.
-The decision to speak with the government or engage in a proffer is a very fact-specific determination and requires strong strategic considerations.
-Never speak with federal agents or prosecutors without your attorney.
+The decision to speak with the government or to engage in a proffer is highly fact-specific and requires strong strategic considerations.
+Never talk with federal agents or prosecutors without your attorney.

 The U.S. Sentencing Guidelines provide a scoring system based on the offense and your criminal history.
-Judges use this to calculate a recommended sentence range, but they can go higher or lower depending on circumstances.
-The Guidelines are advisory and can be complicated to understand and properly score.
+Judges use this to determine a recommended sentence range, but they may adjust it up or down based on the circumstances.
+The Guidelines are advisory and can be challenging to understand and to score accurately.
 Additionally, they are a significant factor, but still just one factor, in a sentencing decision.
-However, this scoring and potential sentence need to be thoroughly considered before entering any guilty plea, as a potential or likely sentence is a significant factor in determining whether to plead guilty or go to trial.
+However, this scoring and any potential sentence must be thoroughly considered before entering any guilty plea, as a potential or likely sentence is a significant factor in deciding whether to plead guilty or go to trial.

 Yes.
 You can appeal to the Fourth Circuit Court of Appeals if there was a legal error in your trial or sentencing.
 You typically have 14 days to file a notice of appeal.
 Post-conviction relief may also be available under 28 U.S.C. § 2255.

-It varies, but many federal cases last between 6 and 18 months from the time of indictment to resolution.
+It varies, but many federal cases last 6 to 18 months from indictment to resolution.
 Complex fraud or multi-defendant conspiracy cases may take longer.
 Early intervention by a defense attorney can sometimes shorten or resolve the case more favorably.
 Additionally, getting involved in a case before charging can significantly extend the usual 6-18 month timeline.

-11. What if I haven’t been charged, but I think I’m being investigated?
+What if I haven’t been charged, but I believe I’m under investigation?

 If agents have contacted you, your associates, or your business, or if you’ve received a subpoena, you may already be under investigation.
 Hiring a federal defense lawyer immediately can help protect your rights and possibly prevent charges.